axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-went.markdown

  <p>Radical talked to the Beings in the Foundation House and learned that every time they tried they were beaten back, with volence, something they had nver seen among Beings</p>

 <h1>The Radical Foundation</h1>
  <p>Radical thought and thought and finally came out with a simple Foundation.
-He knew that people needed time, he knew tat tney had different cultures.
-He knew that they would want to hve something that they could change.
-But Radical also knew the danger of having Fiat absorb it. so the Foundation had to be simple and easy to remember.
+He knew that people needed time, he knew that they had different cultures.
+He knew that they would want to have something that they could change, not dogma.</p>
+ <p>But Radical also knew the danger of Fiat absorbing the Foundation.
+So the Foundation had to be simple and easy to remember.
 It was important that Beings could ask one another how their proposal compared with the Foundation.</p>
- <p>the problem in the past ismthat a lot of Beings couldm identify the problems, but they had forgotten to point out a specific solution as an example. nd so the Radical Foundation came together.
-You can build a house or a 20-story building on it,
+ <p>the problem in the past is that a lot of Beings could identify the problems, but they had forgotten to point out a specific solution as an example.
+And so the Radical Foundation came together,
   <div class='_center'>
    <img
-    src='/assets/img/pic-the-radical-foundation-house-4.svg'
+    src='/assets/img/pic-the-radical-foundation.svg'
     width='70%'
     alt=''>
   </div>
+  <p>You can build a house or a 20-story building on it, so long as it does not against the five Foundation tenets.</p>

 <h1></h1>
  <p></p>